 Louise Arbour, CC GOQ is a Canadian lawyer, prosecutor and jurist.
 She is currently the UN Special Representative for International Migration.
 Arbour was the UN High Commissioner for Human Rights, a former justice of the Supreme Court of Canada and the Court of Appeal for Ontario and a former Chief Prosecutor of the International Criminal Tribunals for the former Yugoslavia and Rwanda.
 From 2009 until 2014, she served as President and CEO of the International Crisis Group.
 She made history with the indictment of a sitting head of state, Yugoslavian president Slobodan Milošević, as well as the first prosecution of sexual assault as the articles of crimes against humanity.

-[00:00:01] P1: I [inaudible] have not had the opportunities of hand if I had been over there.
+[00:00:01] P1: I could not have had the opportunities I had if I had been over there.
 I will not have gotten to intern for Google or even have a job with them now.

 [00:00:11] P2: Yes.
 The world is on the move.
 And we will see more of that.

 [00:00:15] P3: The economic powerhouse that migrants are I think has to be nourished.

 [00:00:20] P4: Am deeply concerned over the policies of some national leaders are taking at the moment putting disparate xenophobic chauvinistic view of society is going to damage the world in general.

 [00:00:43] CG: Welcome to the Global Goals cast.
 The podcast that explores if we can change the world.
 I’m Edie lush Lush and I am Claudia Romo Edelman.
 We’re happy to have you here.
 And this episode we’re going to look at migration.
 Why is it essential?
 And how the backlash against migration is the direct threat to the Global Goals set by the United Nations, right after this.